Trulioo/document-verification-ios/README.md

 You should have received an integration guide from Trulioo to show how to try this demo application.

 # Quick Start
+This project requires that the system has [https://github.com/Carthage/Carthage](https://github.com/Carthage/Carthage) installed.

 Enter Acuant account in  SampleApp/SampleApp/AcuantConfig.plist

 Enter Trulioo credentials in  SampleApp/SampleApp/TruliooHelper.swift